Cheznoodle/COMP2042_CW_hfyeh2/README.md

 Welcome to "Break Bricker," a modern twist on the classic brick-breaking game that has captivated players for generations.
 Merging simple yet engaging gameplay with a vibrant visual style, "Break Bricker" is an arcade-style game that challenges players to destroy a wall of bricks by skillfully directing a bouncing ball with a paddle.
 Perfect for gamers of all ages, it combines strategy, precision, and quick reflexes, offering endless hours of entertainment.

 ### How To Play:
-* Use the paddle at the bottom of the screen to keep the ball in play and direct it towards the bricks.
+* Use the <-, -> keys to control the paddle at the bottom of the screen to keep the ball in play and direct it towards the bricks.
+* Press the ESC key if you wish to pause the game & press it again if you wish the resume.
+* Press the M key if you wish to mute all sounds from the game & press it again if you wish the unmute the sound.
+* Press the S key if you wish to save the game.
 * Break all the bricks on the screen to progress to the next level.
 * Avoid letting the ball fall below the paddle - losing all balls means losing a life.
 * Strategically use power-ups to elevate your gaming experience.